PalNilsson/dask-submitter/README.md

 1. Creation of unique namespace
 2. Creation of PVC and PV for the new namespace
+3. Creation of a dask scheduler service with a load balancer
-3. Start-up of dask scheduler using external image
+4. Start-up of dask scheduler deployment using external image
-4. Start-up of required number of dask workers using external image
+5. Start-up of required number of dask workers using external image
-5. Start-up of pilot pod using external image
+6. Start-up of pilot pod using external image

 The name of the namespace is "single-user-<user id>", where the user id is a five char long random letter string, used by all relevant operations.